jeffreykegler/hoonlint/misc/whitespace.md

       --  ::as                                          ::
 ```

-A split BARCEN should consist of,
+A joined BARCEN should consist of,
 in lexical order:

 * Its rune.